 You can change your address with the USPS at your convenience online.
 The official online change of address form from the United States Postal Service can be accessed at https://moversguide.usps.com/mgo/disclaimer.

-It easily completed and only takes a few minutes to fill out.
+The address change form is easily completed and only takes a few minutes to fill out.
 You will be asked to verify your identity with a credit card and you will be charged a fee of $1.05 to change your address online.
 The charge to your card actually is what verifies your identity.